nkh/P6-Data-Dump-Tree/README.md

 Roles provided with Data::Dump::Tree
 ------------------------------------

-Data::Dump::Tree comes with a few extra roles that are not 'does'ed by the object returned by new()
+Data::Dump::Tree comes with a few extra roles that are not **does**'ed by the object returned by new()

-Please feel free to send me roles you think would be useful to other and that you believe fit well in the same bundle.
+Please feel free to send me roles you think would be useful to other.

 You are welcome to make your own distribution for the roles too, I recommend using namespace DDTR::YourRole.